emeryberger/DieHard/README.md

 This would create 3 replicas of yourapp.
 If the application does not read from standard input, add `< /dev/null` to the command line.

-### Mac OS X ###

-To use DieHard, build with "make darwin" and set two environment variables as follows:

-	% export DYLD_INSERT_LIBRARIES=/path/to/libdiehard.dylib

-DieHard will then replace the system malloc in any new application executed from that terminal window.

 ----------------------------
 Notes about the source code:
 ----------------------------

-This directory contains the source code for DieHard.
+The `src/` directory contains the source code for DieHard.
 The version here uses an adaptive algorithm that differs substantially from that described in the PLDI 2006 paper (../docs/pldi2006-diehard.pdf).
 In particular, this version adjusts its heap size dynamically rather than